 1. Identify the personal skills, capabilities and knowledge necessary to meet the work standards expected by the communications and media professions in the workplace;

-3. Understand the historical and contemporary contexts of the communication and media industries, the diverse opportunities within them and how they might play a role in the future.
+3. Understand the historical and contemporary contexts of the communication and media industries, the diverse opportunities within them and how students might play a role in the future; and

 One 1 hour lecture and one 2 hour workshop/masterclass per week.